ZeroDot1/Clevit/README.md

 # Translation

-* If you want to help translate the TPad, it's in the zanata: https://translate.zanata.org/project/view/Tpad?dswid=-7688
-* Please read the translation guide before translating: http://docs.zanata.org/en/release/user-guide/translator-guide/
+* Now the TPad can be translated into any language, just open the .ts file in qt5 linguist, translate, release and put the .qm file in the languages ​​folder

 # Contact